odtheking/Odin/README.md

 - Dragon Timer: Displays a timer for when M7 dragons spawn.
 - Arrow Align: Different features for the arrow alignment device.
 - Leap Helper: Shows which player is the most practical to leap to in the M7 boss-fight.
-- Fuck Diorite: Replaces the pillars in the F7 & M7 boss-fight with glass.
+- Fuck Diorite: Replaces storm's pillars with glass in f7/m7.
 - Simon Says: Different features for the Simon Says puzzle in f7/m7.

 Category: Render